faisalmemon/ios-crash-dump-analysis-book/examples/train_thermal_crash_ios/temperature_crash_explanation.md

 @threadstatus

 So it just means that this is not something of concern.
-The Crash Report tool could do with improvement to catch this case.
+The Crash Report tool could do with improvement to identify this thread flavor, and report it.